Overview

 Advisory business

-In this document “’Client’ means all clients of the Firm and consists of any entity or natural person to which the Firm provides
+In this document, “Client” means all clients of the Firm and consists of any entity or natural person to which

-investment advisory or management services, including each Private Investment Fund and all managed account clients.”
+the Firm provides investment advisory or management services, including each private fund and all

 5.